Nearly three out of four children worldwide are not shielded from the lifelong effects of poverty and discrimination.

 Social protection covers the range of policies and programmes needed to reduce the lifelong consequences of poverty and exclusion.
 Programmes like cash transfers – including child grants, school meals, skills development and more – help connect families with health care, nutritious food and quality education to give all children, no matter what circumstances they are born into, a fair chance in life.

 For children in places where social protection is accessible, services may be fragmented.
 Governments that fund programmes to expand education but neglect those that tackle malnutrition, for example, may find that girls and boys still struggle to learn.
-When social protection programmes do not reinforce one another – in education, health, nutrition and other areas – children miss out on key opportunities, and remain vulnerable to the lifelong effects of poverty.
+When social protection programmes do not reinforce one another – in education, health, nutrition, child protection and other areas – children miss out on key opportunities, and remain vulnerable to the lifelong effects of poverty.

 Social assistance for parents is also crucial.
 Child care and other forms of support help families pursue the opportunities they need to build better futures for their children.
 Still, these services remain out of reach for many families in need.